-Denton Housing Authority is a Public Housing Agency in Denton, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Homeownership Voucher programs.
+Denton Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Homeownership Voucher programs.

 Denton Housing Authority serves Denton.